The Absolute Basics, Applicable to Every IFTTT “Applet”

 Look for your IFTTT account name in the upper-right section of the screen

 Select your name, revealing a drop-diet menu.
 Choose New Applet.

-✧︎︎︎ Select the Twitter Channel for the “this” Configuration
+✧︎︎︎ Select the Twitter Channel for the “THIS” Configuration

-✧︎︎︎ Give the system needed details
+✧︎︎︎ Give the system the requested details

-✧︎︎︎ Configuring the 2nd component: the “that”
+✧︎︎︎ Configuring the 2nd component: the “THAT”

 Choose the iOS Calendar channel.

 You get only one option.
 Tap on it to choose.